wix-playground/stylable-components/docs/slider/README.md

 ![elements](./assets/elements.png)

-A **Slider** is composed of the following elements: "bar", "handle", "progressBar", "marks", "progressMarks".
+A **Slider** is composed of the following elements: "bar", "handle", "progressBar", "marks", "progressMarks", "tooltip".
 The "handle" is dragged across the "bar" in order to give the slider a desired value, while "progress" shows the range from the minimum value to the current value.
+"Tooltip" is used to show the current value.

 The value steps are indicated by marks and progressMarks.

-You can display a tooltip (e.g. to display current value) by adding a child element with the relevant data-slot (data-slot="tooltip").
+You can display a tooltip (e.g. to display current value) by setting `displayTooltip` prop to `true`.

 ### API